Many questions after police say gunman fired on officers in North Dakota, killing 1 and wounding 2

 WHAT HAPPENED AFTERWARD?

 Shortly after the shooting, authorities, including the FBI, converged on a residential area about 2 miles (3.2 kilometers) away and evacuated residents of an apartment building to gather what they said was related evidence.
-Court documents that would indicate what authorities were looking for have not been made public and authorities have said little about that search, other than to say it was happening at the time.
+Court documents that would indicate what authorities were looking for have not been made public.
+Authorities have said little about that search, other than to say it was happening at the time.

 WHAT WE KNOW ABOUT THE SUSPECT